kernle32dll/about-me/README.md

 Hi, I'm Björn.
 Also known as Kernle 32DLL, or nowadays mostly just Kernle.
 Yes, with le.
 I am not the Linux kernel.

 I'm a German software developer.
-I do mostly web development, but I also occasionally dip my feet into mobile apps, IoT and hardware design.
+I mostly do web development, but I occasionally dip my feet into mobile apps, IoT and hardware design.

 ## My stuff